Our 10 favorite Sean Connery looks at the movies – Reel

 GOLDFINGER ” (GUY HAMILTON, 1964)

-Regarding the adventures of James Bond in the cinema, everyone probably has their preferences.
+About the adventures of James Bond in the cinema, probably everyone has their preferences.
 Benoit for example does not hide his love for Daniel Craig , Jordan his for Pierce Brosnan.
-A question of the times, perhaps.
-It is also one of the particularities of the saga to reflect the fashion of its time.
+Question of time, perhaps.
+It is of Moreover, one of the particularities of the saga is to reflect the fashion of its time.

-For Sean Connery, it will be the origin of the world: the first James Bond, the 60s and the first outfits, of crazy richness and variety .
-We could list them all, focus on each film, each detail.
+For Sean Connery, it will be the origin of the world: the first James Bond, the 60s and the first outfits, of an incredible richness and variety .
+We could list them all, stop at each film, each detail.

 sean connery james bond goldfinger men's suit black white